-The HPRS leadership team (which includes the e-safety coordinator) regularly discusses issues relating to e-safety.
-Issues may also be raised at weekly meetings attended by staff.
-Issues that arise are referred to other bodies as appropriate and when necessary to bodies outside the Centre such as the local authority's Safeguarding Children Board (HSCB).
+The HPRS leadership team (which includes the e-safety coordinator) regularly discusses issues relating to e-safety, with extended staff members also having the opportunity to raise concerns at weekly meetings.
+Issues that arise are referred to other bodies as appropriate and when necessary to bodies outside the Centre such as Herefordshire's Safeguarding Children Partnership (HSCP).